UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

     ```python
     def __repr__(self):
-        return 'Coordinat'
+        return 'Coordinate'
     ```

-    > When asked for its data type, return the word 'Coordinat'
+    > When asked for its data type, return the word 'Coordinate'

     ```python
     def __str__(self):